As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 For all of my pumpkin-themed recipes, I usually use a combination of spices.
 That’s simply because they don’t sell pumpkin spice in Japan so I have to make it from scratch.

 This recipe makes 12 big cookies, but I’ve also made these into smaller cookies and made about 18-20 cookies.
 The baking time was the same.
+For more low carb cookie recipes, you’ll definitely want to check out my keto shortbread cookies dipped in chocolate or these low carb peanut butter cookies.

-The recipe itself is dairy-free (apart from the chocolate chips), but I’m sure you could use whatever chips you usually choose.
+The recipe itself is dairy-free , but I’m sure you could use whatever chips you usually choose.
 If you’d like to check out my other pumpkin recipes, check them out here!
 I like making this Low Carb Kabocha Cheesecake because it uses a Japanese kabocha squash instead of pumpkin puree.
 My first year in Japan, I couldn’t find any pumpkin cans so I made this recipe with the squash and it turned out amazing!
 I also have two dairy-free pumpkin desserts up on the blog.
 One is a Paleo Pumpkin Pie that is made with coconut cream and uses a dairy-free crust made with lard, and the other one is Dairy-free Low Carb Pumpkin Whoopie Pies that uses almond butter for the cookies and a coconut cream icing.

 Keto Pumpkin Chocolate Chip Cookies